-Currently, in temperature.pmie there are values that will "Monitor: shut down components if temp too high".
+The SGI ICE cluster monitors itself and shuts down components if the temperature is too high.
 This feature is enabled by default as a safety mechanism.
-The procedure below describes how to turn it off.
+The following procedure describes how to turn it off.

-Procedure 5-12 Turning Off the temperature.pmie Feature
+Procedure 5-12 To turn off the temperature.pmie feature